-WASHINGTON (AP) -- The Biden administration on Wednesday extended a student loan moratorium that has allowed tens of millions of Americans to put off debt payments during the pandemic.
+(AP) -- The Biden administration on Friday issued what it says will be the final extension to a student loan moratorium that has allowed millions of Americans to put off debt payments during the pandemic.

-Under the action, payments on federal student loans will remain paused through May 1.
+Under the action, payments on federal student loans will remain paused through Jan.
+31, 2022.
 Interest rates will remain at 0% during that period, and debt collection efforts will be suspended.
-Those measures have been in place since early in the pandemic, but were set to expire Jan.
-31.
+Those measures have been in place since early in the pandemic but were set to expire Sept.
+30.

 The policy applies to more than 36 million Americans who have student loans that are held by the federal government.
-Their collective debt totals more than $1.37 trillion, according to the latest Education Department data.
-About a third of borrowers are in default or delinquency and the average monthly payment is $400 a month.
-Officials said the pause also helps about 5 million other borrowers currently in school who are not yet paying back loans but are accruing interest.
+Their collective debt totals more than $1.3 trillion, according to the latest Education Department data.

 The Trump administration initially suspended federal student loan payments in March 2020 and later extended it through January 2021.
-Biden has now moved to continue it twice, and the Education Department raised concerns about the effects of suddenly restarting payments, both for students and administratively within the department.
+Biden moved to continue it through Sept.
+30 soon after taking office.

-Some Democrats are pushing for mass forgiveness of debt.
-But Biden has questioned whether he has the authority for that kind of mass cancellation, and legal scholars differ on that.
+But Biden has questioned whether he has the authority for that kind of mass cancellation, and legal scholars have come to differing conclusions.
 Earlier this year, Biden asked the Education and Justice departments to study the issue.
 Officials have said that work is still underway.